beng262/WellnessMate/README.md

 Thanks to the Flutter & Firebase communities for their fantastic tools and docs.
 Special shout-out to everyone who’s tested early builds and given feedback!

 ---
+You can see the protoype using my Figma link: https://www.figma.com/design/cfYIqVr6bICi37Y1FilpQa/Figma-Portfolio?node-id=0-1&t=ScNDVolUz8QFxUXT-1
 WellnessMate is my heart project, and I can’t wait to share it with the world on Google Play.
 Stay tuned!